bubl-ai/bubl-ai.github.io/_posts/2024-02-10-Raspberry-Pi-Setup.md

 sudo sh get-docker.sh
 sudo usermod -aG docker [user_name]
 ```
 After executing this, make sure to reboot your RPi to make sure the installation is complete.
-You can test docker by executing the next commands.
+You can test docker by executing the next commands.[^fn-nth-4]

 ```bash
 docker version